AaronLaw/hobototes-data-centric/hobototes-data-centric design.md

 Now, I go to round the weight to nearest 10g (included).
 Don't forget the r fee is $15.5

+2014-09-13:

+in 10g increment.

+2nd leg fee should be made of 2 parts: the exact product weight, and the weight of packing.

+2014-09-30:

+After a deep thinking:
+The calculation of 2nd leg fee in the Product Topic should not be precise.
+For example: An apple cutter we'got is made of plastic.
+One day later, I've found an apple cutter of the same shape made of steel.
+So, how to determent the weight of THAT apple cutter in THAT TOPIC? (plastic vs steel)

+Therefore, I intend to put the calculation in SKU model also.

 2014-08:
 The postage fee is roughly calculated.
 It is based on the weight of the product:  {'light': 80, 'medium': 120, 'heavy':173}.